 Sweat/water will increase the chance of your watch moving on your wrist.
 So, it’s not a surprise if your OHR is working fine during the early stages of your run and becomes inaccurate later on.
 It could be that your hands got colder reducing blood flow, or your wrist had some sweat causing movement of the watch.
 Take your watch off, wipe your sweat and keep your wrist dry.
 Touch the OHR sensor to your running apparel instead of your skin so the reading goes away.
 Put it back on and resume your run.
 Most likely you will get a good reading again.

-Sweat/dust residue left on the sensor will affect the HR performance due to difficulty of sending and receiving valid signals.
+Sweat/dust residue left on the sensor will affect the HR performance due to the difficulty of sending and receiving valid signals.
 Perform regular cleaning on the OHR sensor will reduce the chances when the watch fails to detect accurate HR.
 However, alcohol and other strong chemicals are prohibited during the cleaning process.

 - Polar OH1